Motivational

 It wasn’t until 1972—nine years after his son developed varicella—that Dr. Michiaki Takahashi began the clinical trials to create a vaccine.
 For an entire seven years before that, he had to prove that:

-• the vaccine would not lead to shingles later in life.
+- the vaccine would not lead to shingles later in life.

-• The vaccine would not be carcinogenic.
+- The vaccine would not be carcinogenic.

-These were both underlying worries of others that Michiaki Takahashi had to work with before he effectively changed the world.
+These were both underlying worries of other people that Michiaki Takahashi had to work with before he effectively changed the world.
 In fact, these fears are still alive and are partly attributed to the reason why chickenpox vaccination is not universally rolled out in many countries.
 That being said, people are much less likely to contract shingles after getting the vaccine than they are after getting chicken pox—which the vaccine prevents.

 The drive to change the world was for the people who held the fears and worries that may have prevented the vaccine altogether.